This post may contain affiliate affiliate links for your convenience, see my full disclosurefor more info.

 Every time you take off your shoes and socks, check your feet over for hot spots – red, irritated areas that will probably turn into blisters.
 If you catch them at this stage, that’s good news!
 Put some leukotape over it to stop a full blown blister from forming.

 If you do get a blister – do you pop it or not?
 That is the question.
 If you pop a blister while on the trail there is a higher risk it might get infected, so most people warn against this, and I am warning you too – it might get infected!
 But….
 Honestly I usually pop them, since I find it does provide some comfort and relief.
 That being said, I keep a close eye on it, clean it every morning and night, and let it breathe as much as possible to help it heal faster.
 If you’re worried about infection, leave it be!
 It will heal on it’s own, eventually.

 Hopefully this helps, and I really do hope your feet never go through what mine did those first few weeks on the trail!

 Feel free to share your favorite blister treatment and prevention tactics in the comments below.

-And for more hiking how-to’s, check out these posts:
+For more hiking tips and how-to’s, check out these posts:

 - How to stay healthy while hiking